Kevinseptianss/diglab-website/README.md

+This freelance job takes 1 day to complete, with a 3 days deadline

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.